As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 The throttle position sensor, MAP sensor, crankshaft position sensor, and both O2 sensors were replaced.
 To replace the TPS and MAP sensor, it’s best to remove the throttle body completely and then replace them both at once.
 They’re right next to each other.

-Both O2 sensors were difficult to remove, even after soaking in PB Blaster for a few days.
+Both O2 sensors were difficult to remove, even after soaking in PB Blaster penetrating oil for a few days.
 However, cutting the wires and breaking off the sensor allows you to put on a regular 7/8 deep socket.
 Use a large breaker bar or ratchet to get it off.

 Spray penetrating lube on it while you carefully go back and forth between tightening and loosening the sensor until it’s completely out.
 Do this to make sure the new one threads on easily.